swat-ds/every-holly-pentacle/README.md

 - Computed URLs and paths (`url`, `pathPrefix`)
 - Register shortcodes for layout defaults (`addLayoutAlias`)
 - Set Markdown It markdown parser options
-- Sass and eleventy dev and build scripts in `package.json`
+- ~~Sass and eleventy dev and build scripts in `package.json`~~
+- Sass implemented in Eleventy build

 ***light(ish)!***